mortedamos/blue-team/README.md

 - Make the experience fun and enjoyable to increase retention of that knowledge.

 ## The Card Game
-As CISO you are responsible for the decisions which protect your company from security events, but competition is fierce with your rival.
-You might not be able to hack them directly, but you can make it difficult for them in other ways...
+As head of I.T.
+Security you are responsible for the decisions which protect your company from threat events.
+Competition with rival companies is fierce; you might not be able to hack them directly, but you can make it difficult for them in other ways...

 Blue Team is a two player card game of information technology security that focuses on threat modeling and defense.
 The goal is to prevent the loss of value - money, reputation, skill, or time - so that your company can stand above your competitor while staying one step ahead of hackers, vulnerabilities, and risk events.